itamuria/immunoeasy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of immunoeasy is to make immunologist life easier with clear functions.
+The goal of immunoeasy is to make immunologists' life easier with clear functions.

 ## Installation